Nakilon/dhash-vips/README.md

 end
 ```

+### Notes and benchmarks

-These `15` and `25` numbers are found empirically and just work enough well for 8-byte hashes.
-To find out these tresholds we can run a rake task with hardcoded test cases:
+* The above `15` and `25` constants are found empirically and just work enough well for 8-byte hashes.
+To find these tresholds we can run a rake task with hardcoded test cases (pairs of photos from the same photosession are not the same but are considered to be enough 'similar' for the purpose of this benchmark):

       $ rake compare_quality

-                          Dhash   Phamilie   DHashVips::DHash   DHashVips::IDHash   DHashVips::IDHash 4
+                            Dhash  Phamilie  DHashVips::DHash  DHashVips::IDHash  DHashVips::IDHash(4)
           The same image:    0..0      0..0              0..0               0..0                  0..0
       'Jordan Voth case':       4         2                 4                  0                     0
           Similar images:   1..17    14..34             2..23              6..22               53..166
         Different images:   9..57    22..42             9..50             18..65              120..233

-### Notes
+                1/FMI^2 =    1.25       4.0             1.556               1.25                 1.306
+                 FP, FN =  [2, 0]    [0, 6]            [1, 2]             [2, 0]                [1, 1]

+    The `FMI` line here is the "quality of algorithm", i.e. the best achievable function from the ["Fowlkes–Mallows index"](https://en.wikipedia.org/wiki/Fowlkes%E2%80%93Mallows_index) value if you take the "similar" and "different" test pairs and try to draw the treshold line.
+Smaller number is better.
+Here I've added the [`phamilie` gem](https://github.com/toy/phamilie) that is DCT based (not a kind of dhash).
+It is slow in fingerprinting, fast in distance measurement (because it's a Ruby C extension) but produces too many false positives (`FP`) and false negatives (`FN`) -- the last line shows their values corresponding to the best achieved FMI.

 * Methods were renamed from `#calculate` to `#fingerprint` and from `#hamming` to `#distance`.
 * The `DHash#calculate` accepts `hash_size` optional parameter that is 8 by default.
 The `IDHash#fingerprint`'s optional parameter is called `power` and works in a bit different way: 3 means 8 and 4 means 16 -- other sizes are not supported because they don't seem to be useful (higher fingerprint resolution makes it vulnerable to image shifts and croppings, also `#distance` becomes much slower).
 Because IDHash's fingerprint is more complex than DHash's one it's not that straight forward to compare them so under the hood the `#distance` methods have to check the size of fingerprint -- this trade-off costs 30-40% of speed that can be eliminated by using `#distance3` method that assumes fingerprint to be of power=3.
 So the full benchmark is this one: